-How Does Cell-Based Therapy for Rotator Cuff Tears Work?
+How Does Stem Cell Treatment For a Torn Rotator Cuff Work?

-Repair cells used in the treatment of rotator cuff tears can be extracted from the patient’s own bone marrow.
-A special machine can be used to isolate cells and platelets from bone marrow and blood.
-These can then injected directly into the injured areas of the rotator cuff, where they aid the body’s natural healing process in repairing the tear.
+Repair cells used in the treatment of rotator cuff tears can be extracted from the patient’s bone marrow.
+Using a special machine, we isolate the repair cells and platelets from bone marrow and blood.
+After extraction, our team will process the harvested stem cells to maximize their healing potential using a proprietary method.
+When finished, the concentrated stem cells are injected directly into the injured areas of the rotator cuff, where they aid the body’s natural healing process in repairing the tear.

 How Long is the Stem Cell Treatment Process?

 Stem cell treatment for a torn rotator cuff is an outpatient procedure that takes a few hours to complete.
 Following the initial cell and PRP injection, some patients require further injections to act as “fertilizer” for the repair cells.
 In this case, approximately a month later, the patient is given an injection of platelet rich plasma, followed a few weeks later by another plasma injection.
 Platelet rich plasma is drawn from the patient’s own body.
 This plasma gives a new boost to the repair cells that have already been administered.

 Stem cell treatment is a safe alternative to rotator cuff surgery since we only use the stem cells and plasma from the patient’s own blood and fat tissues rather than using third party sources.
 This makes the risk of harm to the patient’s health virtually non-existent since we are only injecting what naturally exists in the patient’s body.